mozilla/policy-templates/docs/index.md

 ### SanitizeOnShutdown (Selective)
 Clear data on shutdown.

-Note: Starting with Firefox 128, History clears FormData and Downloads as well.
+Note: Starting with Firefox 136, FormData and History have been separated again.

 `Cache`